Education

 Tates Creek Middle School lkiser@herald-leader.com

-Parent Nicole Simpson is concerned about the contradiction between school officials, and thought the post from police painted a much different picture of the incident than what Sirginnis said.
+Simpson said she felt there was a contradiction between school officials, and thought the initial Facebook post from police painted a much different picture of the incident than what Sirginnis said.

 “So which one is it?
 A threat or not,” Simpson said.